rillonline/StarRunnerAdventures/r15kearsarge.md

 "OK."
 Arthur responded promptly.
 "Done."

 "These two," Dad said, "are well-known criminals.
-They'rePosthumous Patty Parine and Dagger Dan Duncan."
+They'rePosthumous Patty Parine and Deniable Dan Duncan."

 "Now I remember," I said.
 "What are they doing with access to this house?"